 “The CICP program offered by FCIB exceeded my expectation.
 It is very engaging and challenging.
 If you are interested in or currently managing international credit, the CICP program is an indispensable and invaluable program to add to your arsenal”. - BASF East Asia Regional Headquarters Ltd

-Withdrawal Policy: ICRM students that withdraw before the end of week four are eligible for 50% of their tuition fee to be applied to any FCIB event or education course; including, but not limited to a future ICRM course.
-This credit must be used within 12 months of the original course start date.
+Withdrawal Policy: ICRM students who withdraw before the end of week four are eligible for 50% of their tuition fee to be applied only to the next course session.

 Registration fees, less a $50 processing fee, will be refunded for written cancellations received 14 days before the course start date.
 No refunds for cancellations within 14 days of the course start date.
 Substitutions are permitted.